 BOIL THE YUCA

 Place the prepped chunks of yuca root into a large pot along with two or three large pieces of smashed garlic.
+Alternatively, roast the garlic in the air fryer while the yuca boils for a more subtle garlic flavor to this mash.

 Cover the pot with the broth (or water) so that the liquid sits about 1″ over the yuca and season with a good pinch of sea salt.